-Offices/high tech, light industry/research & development, warehouse (B1, B8), residential (C3) and retail (A1, A2, A3), leisure (D2), hotel (C1), conference use (D1) delivered as integral part of mixed use scheme.
+Offices/high tech, light industry/research & development, warehouse (B1, B8), residential (C3) retail (A1, A2, A3), leisure (D2), hotel (C1), conference use and education use (D1) delivered as integral part of mixed use scheme.

-A comprehensive masterplan, agreed with the City Council, should be prepared for this priority regeneration site enabling accelerated delivery of an attractive mixed use community.
+A comprehensive masterplan, agreed with the City Council, should be prepared for this priority regeneration site enabling accelerated delivery of an attractive mixed use community as set out in the adopted SPD.
 Office uses should capitalise on the site's proximity to BioCity.
 Residential uses should be located away from rail lines and the busy Manvers Street junction to the south east where less sensitive uses such as light industry, storage and distribution should be located.
-An element of supporting retail use may be acceptable subject to scale and impact on the vitality/vibrancy of the City Centre.
+An element of supporting retail use may be acceptable subject to scale and impact on the vitality/vibrancy of the City Centre - large format retail stores are not acceptable and any retail provision should be provided via a range of units to serve the needs of the new development.
 New open space and cycling and walking routes, linking to the surrounding area and the Canal towpath, should be provided.
 Proposals should have regard to the presence of heritage assets both on site and nearby and the site's location within an archaeological constraints area.
 There is potential for low carbon energy via connection to the District Heating System.
 Known contamination on site should be mitigated appropriately through development.
 The site is close to the Eastcroft Energy from Waste Facility and London Road Heat Station - further air dispersion modelling may be required, depending on the scale/height of proposals.
-Close to an AQMA proposals should aim to improve or ensure no further deterioration in air quality and an air quality assessment may be required.
+Close to an AQMA - proposals should aim to improve or ensure no further deterioration in air quality and an air quality assessment may be required.
 The site is within areas of medium and high flood risk and planning applications should be accompanied by site specific Flood Risk Assessments.
 Within Minerals Safeguarding Area - prior notification required.
 Proposals should have regard to Highway Safeguarding and Highway Planning Lines shown on the Policies Map - TR2.1, TR2.2 and TR2.10.